iml-it/appmonitor/docs/90_PHP-classes/server/notificationhandler.class.php.md

 ### 🔹 public getAppResult()

-Get current result from cache using a shared cache object with appmonitor-server class
+Get current result from cache using a shared cache object that was written by appmonitor-server class

 **Return**: `array`